 - Take a long walk or ride along a winter trail: Rent them from 360 Bikes n Boards on the Square or a fat tire bike from Goderich Bike Shop and hit Guelph to Goderich Rail Trail.
 The flat-surfaced trail passes through farmland (barren in winter), over creeks and rivers, and under snow-covered tree canopy.
 It is ideal for cross-country skiers as well and links lakeside Goderich with urban Guelph, some 82+ miles away.
 While you may not be able to see all of it, it’s a great way to experience the beautiful rolling, rural landscape!

 - Drink a local winter beer: Try some of the local brews from the area, especially the speciality winter beers that you can’t miss.
-Try East Street Cider for their Harvest Botanical cider, Square Brew for the Vienna is Waiting lager, and Bayfield Brewing Company from nearby coastal Bayfield for a Hazy Sunset, Thresher, or Navigating Lieutenant – served at most restaurants in town.
+Try East Street Cider for their Harvest Botanical cider, Square Brew for the Vienna is Waiting lager, and Bayfield Brewing Company from nearby coastal Bayfield for a Hazy Sunset, Thresher, or Navigating Lieutenant – served in their own brewpub and in several restaurants along the Lake Huron coast.

 - Visit the Goderich Lighthouse: Though only standing at around 33 feet, the Goderich Lighthouse is a pictaresque white and red building that stands on a precipice which overlooks Lake Huron.
 In the winter it’s a good place to watch the sunset over the lake, the red and orange hues turing to purple and pink as the night falls.